ryantd42/NY-Legislative-Git/2023/A6831A-2023/bill.md

  OFFICERS  IN  SUBDIVISION  TWO  OF SECTION ONE HUNDRED SIXTY-NINE OF THE EXECUTIVE LAW.
 THE EXECUTIVE DIRECTOR MAY SERVE NO MORE THAN TWO TERMS.
-  (D) THE EXECUTIVE DIRECTOR SHALL NOT SEEK ELECTION NOR ACCEPT APPOINT- MENT TO ANY POLITICAL OFFICE DURING  HIS  OR  HER  TENURE  AS  EXECUTIVE DIRECTOR AND FOR ONE YEAR THEREAFTER.
+  (D) THE EXECUTIVE DIRECTOR SHALL NOT SEEK ELECTION NOR ACCEPT APPOINT- MENT TO ANY POLITICAL OFFICE DURING THEIR TENURE AS  EXECUTIVE  DIRECTOR AND FOR ONE YEAR THEREAFTER.
   (E) THE EXECUTIVE DIRECTOR SHALL ENSURE THAT THE DUTIES OF THE COMMIT- TEE  ON  OPEN  GOVERNMENT  ARE CARRIED OUT AND SHALL MONITOR APPEALS AND COMPLAINTS SUBMITTED TO THE COMMITTEE.